yisheng/ImageBox/README.md

 - Index all the files in the given directory
 - Watch file changes in the given directory
 - Tinify indexed files one by one
+- Preserve md5 hash of tinified files to avoid re-tinifing
 - UI with VueJS
 - Config Module
 - Config the syncing directory